Noice75/Rage/README.md

 3) Now open Rage.sln File in Visual Studio
 4) Set Sandbox as Startup Project if not already
 5) Try to run the program using F5 key
-6) Now you Can Run Use the Engine
+6) Now you Can Run and Use the Engine